sjcqs/gradle-konfig/README.md

 ## Config files

-To generate the `Settings` class, you need to create a directory named `config` in the module (e.g app) directory and add your yaml files inside:
+To generate the `Configuration` class, you need to create a directory named `config` in the module (e.g app) directory and add your yaml files inside:
 ```
 config/default.yml
 config/default_secret.yml